alexspeller/ember-query/README.md

 ```

-These helpers will transition appropirately and run the `deserializeParams` hook in all routes in the current state tree, which should apply the values to controllers appropriately.
+These helpers will transition appropriately and run the `deserializeParams` hook in all routes in the current state tree, which should apply the values to controllers appropriately.

 Right now, the implementation is pretty hacky but it seems to work OK and also seems to make sense conceptually.
 I'd be really interested in any feedback on the general idea of how it works, along with general bug reports and patches.